Zhenye-Na/pokemon-gan/README.md

 [Google Drive](https://drive.google.com/open?id=1-y9IdUp0LroS0wve61pvvV5YQlAu3VWa)

-## Training process
+## Training with Floydhub
 Training process is very **long**!
-Please do not train on your little tiny laptop!
+Please do not train on your poor little tiny laptop!
 I have used `Floydhub` to train my model.
 However, only 2 hours of free trial for GPU option.
 You can select your favorite cloud computing platform ro train this awesome project, if you find `Training` is interesting.

 If you wanna, you can monitor the training process I upload in `Floydhub` @ [here](https://www.floydhub.com/zayne/projects/pokemon-gan/29) with CPU  and [here](https://www.floydhub.com/zhenye/projects/pokemons/3) with GPU which is much faster!